niharika0411-niha/Niharika/README.md

 ## Contact

-If you have any questions or need assistance with Reshack, please feel free to contact Navin Patwari at patwarinavin9@gmail.com.
+If you have any questions or need assistance with Reshack, please feel free to contact Niharika at niharikareddy0411@gmail.com.

-This project was developed as part of the Adobe Papyrus Nebule Hackathon by Navin Patwari.
+This project was developed as part of the Adobe Papyrus Nebule Hackathon by Niharika.

 <hr>

 <h3>
-  <a href="https://github.com/pnavin9/ResHack/tree/master/client">View client</a> |
+  <a href="https://github.com/niharika0411-niha/Niharika/tree/master/client">View client</a> |
-  <a href="https://github.com/pnavin9/ResHack/tree/master/API">View API</a>
+  <a href="https://github.com/niharika0411-niha/Niharika/tree/master/API">View API</a>
 </h3>